Evita (soundtrack): Singles

-"You Must Love Me" was released as the soundtrack's lead single on October 27, 1996.
+"You Must Love Me" was released as the soundtrack's lead single on October 21, 1996.
 It was written specifically for the film with the hopes of obtaining an Academy Award nomination for Best Original Song.
 According to Lloyd Webber, the song's main inspiration was to showcase Eva's emotional state at the time as well as her relationship with Juan.
-The song garnered positive response from music critics, many of them highlighting Madonna's enhanced singing ability.
+The song garnered positive responses from music critics, many of them highlighting Madonna's enhanced singing ability.
 It went on to win the Golden Globe and the Academy Award for Best Original Song in 1997.
 It was also a moderate commercial success, becoming a top-ten hit in some countries including Finland and the United Kingdom, while reaching the top-twenty in the United States, where it achieved a gold certification from the Recording Industry Association of America (RIAA).

 "Don't Cry for Me Argentina" was released as the second single from the album on December 16, 1996.
 A separate version called the "Miami Mix", which included re-recorded vocals in English and Spanish and an Argentinean bandoneon in the song's intro, was promoted to radio.
 Madonna's vocals received positive critical response and the song reached the top-ten of the charts a number of nations, including the US Billboard Hot 100 chart, and received gold certifications from five of them.

 "Another Suitcase in Another Hall" was the third and final single released on March 18, 1997.
 Upon its release, the song reached the top ten of the charts in the United Kingdom.

 The track "Buenos Aires" received remix treatment from DJ duo Pablo Flores-Javier Garza.
 Warner Bros. was initially reluctant to release the remixes, but decided to finally release it to coincide with the home video release of Evita the film.
 Flores and Garza kept the Latin composition of the track, while "flattening" the groove to make it suitable for playing in dance floors.
 They also added live percussion and keyboard lines to the remix.
 Larry Flick from Billboard commented that "Buenos Aires" displayed Madonna's "increased comfort and dexterity as a stylist".
 Following its promotional release in October 1997, "Buenos Aires" peaked at number three on the Billboard Dance Club Songs chart.